 Buy a Rental and Rent It to Youself?

-Another push toward renting is this other rule that says you should buy only if you’ll stay in the home long-term.
-Long-term is defined as five years, seven years, 10 years, or longer.
+Another push toward renting is this other rule that says you should buy only if you’ll stay in the home for a long time.
+A long time is defined as five years, seven years, 10 years, or longer.

-Thinking you must stay in the home long-term makes you pickier.
-Even though there are more homes for sale than for rent, the abundance of choices quickly disappears when you add all your requirements for staying in the home long-term.
+Thinking you must stay in the home for a long time makes you pickier.
+Even though there are more homes for sale than for rent, the abundance of choices quickly disappears when you add all your requirements for staying in the home long term.
 This home is a one-story and you want a two-story (or vice versa).
 This home is too old.
 That home isn’t in the most desirable neighborhood.
 This home is on a small lot.
 This other home requires too much work, etc., etc.

 However, when you’re considering renting anyway, you may also consider buying a home of similar quality to a rental.
 Think of it as renting it to yourself until you find your ideal home.
 You don’t have to be too picky when it isn’t long-term.

-Dropping the requirement to stay in the home long-term opens up more choices.
+Dropping the requirement to stay in the home for a long time opens up more choices.
 So:

-Old Rule: Buy only if you’ll stay in the home long-term.
+Old Rule: Buy only if you’ll stay in the home for a long time.

-New Rule: Consider buying a rental and rent it to yourself.
+New Rule: Consider buying a rental and treat it as renting to yourself.

 What to Do with the Money?

-If you end up renting or buying a transition home that’s much less expensive than the home you really want, what should you do with the money from the sale of your previous home?
+If you end up renting or buying a rental that’s much less expensive than the home you really want, what should you do with the money from the sale of your previous home?